-Ash Wednesday, March 6, and Good Friday April 19, are days of fast and abstinence.
+Ash Wednesday, February 22, and Good Friday April 7, are days of fast and abstinence.
 All Fridays during Lent are days of abstinence from meat.

-Fasting is to be observed on Ash Wednesday and Good Friday by all Catholics between the ages of 18 years and 59 years (inclusive).
+For members of the Latin Catholic Church, fasting is to be observed on Ash Wednesday and Good Friday by all Catholics between the ages of 18 years and 59 years (inclusive).
 On a fast day, one full meal is allowed.
 Two small meals, sufficient to maintain strength, may be taken according to one’s needs, but together they should not equal another full meal.
 Eating between meals is not permitted, but liquids are allowed.